neuromorphicsystems/IEBCS/README.md

 ## -- Requirements --

 Tested on MacOS with Python 3.10, but there is no reason it should not work on Linux or Windows.
+Example 2 uses Blender, for which the current version only works with Python 3.10.

 Create a virtual environment using conda:
 ```